doriguzmn/PCBS-DataAnalysis/README.md

 ### Statistics
 <img src="https://user-images.githubusercontent.com/65661142/118032560-1b3ec000-b368-11eb-8154-b0c7393efb6a.png" width="90%"></img>

-## <a name="future"></a>To do
+## <a name="discussion"></a>Discussion and Future directions

-It has been claimed that merely calculating the average of rapport for a full video is not the most useful way to investigate the development of rapport, as rapport is constantly changing (Madaio, Peng, Ogan, & Cassell, 2018; Sinha & Cassell, 2015).

-the future, we will conduct a more sophisticated analyses using Granger causality to understand how an agent’s social utterance in one thin-slice window may “Granger-cause” an increase in rapport in the subsequent slice.
+There are no significant effects throughout this data analysis.
+This might be because the new dataset, which included only participants with videos of high quality, reduced the data points considerably.
+Moreover, it has been claimed that merely calculating the average of rapport for a full video is not the most useful way to investigate the development of rapport, as rapport is constantly changing (Madaio, Peng, Ogan, & Cassell, 2018; Sinha & Cassell, 2015).
+Therefore, in the future, we will study not the average rating of rapport, but the change in rapport throughout the whole interaction.
+A more sophisticated analysis that will be conducted will use Granger causality to understand how an agent’s social utterance in one thin-slice window may “Granger-cause” an increase in rapport in the subsequent slice.
+We can then use this measure to see whether the amount of increase in rapport vary between conditions, and whether that influences learning gains.

 ## <a name="bibliography"></a>Bibliography